Head: Robert E. Denton, Jr.

 Students enrolled in other Virginia Tech majors who wish to transfer into Communication must attend an information session and submit an application.
 Information is available at the Department website: www.comm.vt.edu

 Introduction to areas of research, ethical behaviors, and career paths in the discipline.
 Consideration of strategies for learning, accessing advising, and locating resources.
 (1H,1C)

 Survey of the field of communication studies from the interpersonal to the mass communication levels; emphasis on development of theories and concepts, social contexts, and message analysis.
 (3H,3C)

 1015-1016: COMMUNICATION SKILLS

 Introduction to oral and written communication.
 1015: Focus on oral and written communication in interpersonal, small group, and public contexts.
-Special emphasis on the writing process, listening, interviewing, conflict resolution, critical analysis, and communication in digital and visual media.
-1016: Continued Study in oral and written communication skills for small group and public contexts.
-Focus on practical applications in ethical research and information gathering, audience analysis and adaptation, message development, and oral, written, and visual presentations by individuals and groups.
-May not receive credit for both 1016 and 2004.
+Special emphasis on the writing process, listening, interviewing, conflict resolution, critical analysis, and communication through electronic media.
+1016: Continued Study in written and oral communication skills for small group and public contexts.
+Focus on practical applications in research and information gathering, audience analysis and adaptation, message development, and oral and written presentations.
+May not receive credit for both 1015-1016 and 2004.
 (3H,3C)

 1114: INTRODUCTION TO MEDIA PRODUCTION TECHNOLOGY